Vyral/brandi-adkins/_drafts/how-should-you-react-to-coming-soon-listings.md

 {% include youtube.html %}

-Here’s a three-step process you should follow if you’re interested in a “coming soon” listing.
+<center>Here’s a three-step process you should follow if you’re interested in a “coming soon” listing.</center>

 It's certainly smart marketing.